hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 > Fun fact: ethanol fermentation also takes place in some species of fish where it provides energy when oxygen is scarce.

+## Malolactic fermentation

+_Malolactic fermentation_ is a process in winemaking.
+It is usually done after the first ethanol fermentation, by introducing LAB into the must.
+Those bacteria will consume the tart-tasting malic acid, naturally present in grape must, and produce softer-tasting lactic acid and carbon dioxide.

+The final aromas are said to be less acid, apple-like and more buttery, milky, oily or vanilla-like.
+Most red wines undergo malolactic fermentation, as well as some rounder white wines like Chardonnay.

+LAB can be very sensitive to the sulfites (sulfur dioxide) added during the winemaking process.
+When choosing to not use sulfites, wild LAB native to the grapes can initiate uncontrolled malolactic fermentation that might give an off-taste to some natural wines.

 ## Carbonic maceration

 _Carbonic maceration_ is a fermentation technique usually used for specific types of wines (e.g. Beaujolais).
 It results in wines with low tannins that should be drunk young.

 It actually falls under the ethanol fermentation family.
 The difference is that instead of crushing the grapes, most of the fruits are kept whole in a sealed container.
 The fruits at the bottom are crushed­—because of _duh_ gravity—and undergo conventional ethanol fermentation.
-The carbon dioxide produced saturates the air, creating an anaerobic environment[^3].
+The carbon dioxide produced saturates the air, creating an anaerobic environment[^4].
 The carbon dioxide gas stimulates the fermentation process, which occurs inside of each berry.

 Carbonic maceration started as a winemaking technique, but people have started using it during coffee preprocessing.
 Before the coffee berries are ready to be roasted, they need to first be fermented, so that the fruit pulp can be removed from the seed.
 The method is similar: keep the berries intact in a closed vessel to undergo a carbonic maceration.
 In the case of coffee, the vessel is pumped with extra carbon dioxide to begin with.
 The resulting coffee profiles are often described as more intense.

-[^3]: Carbon dioxide is heavier than oxygen.
+[^4]: Carbon dioxide is heavier than oxygen.
 As it saturates the tank, oxygen is pushed out from the tank through a one-way valve.

+## Aerobic fermentation

+_Aerobic fermentation_ is the process where acetic acid bacteria (AAB) metabolize sugars or ethanol in an aerobic environment[^5].
+Its by-product is acetic acid.
+As there is oxygen involved, it is more accurate to call this fermentation an _oxidation_ process.

+This type of fermentation is used for the production of vinegar.
+If making wine vinegar, the ethanol present in the wine is converted into acetic acid.

+This is also why we usually use sulfites in the winemaking process.
+Sulfites prevent oxidation, thus avoiding the wine transforming into vinegar.

+[^5]: They like oxygen.

 ## Special mention: SCOBY